danielbush/js-boilerplates/boilerplate.babel.md

 - @babel/preset-typescript - gives us (optional) typescript via babel
 - Doesn't include postcss - see babel_react.

+## 2020-06-07

+- We need to install `@typescript-eslint/parser` so that `eslint-plugin-import` can handle ts files.
+We don't need to use it in eslintrc.js.
+- We're also using `babel-eslint` for the parser.
+Might have been doing this before but our parent (node/master) doesn't because it doesn't use babel.

 ## 2020-04-18

 - Added `test/register.js`.
 Backported this from babel-react which is a descendent